AdamGuidarini/Arduino-Alarm-Clock/README.md

 Notes:

-     This project is a work in progress, and will likely be updated a several times in the coming week.
+     - This project is a work in progress, and will likely be updated a several times in the coming week.

-     This is my first project with an Arduino and my first project with embedded software, bugs and other issues will be present for a while.
+     - This is my first project with an Arduino and my first project with embedded software, bugs and other issues will be present for a while.

+     - Because this project was not designed with an RTC, an offset to prevent the clock from drifting too far from real time.

+Setting OFFSET:

+     - The offset must will likely be different on each board, this will require changing OFFSET which is located on alarmClock.ino.

+     - OFFSET is the number of milliseconds that the clock is off by every minute. this value is added back into the millisecond counter after each minute.

-Known Bugs:
+Known Bugs/Issues:

-    - Clock runs slowly.
-In a 12 hour test the clock lagged behind by 38 seconds.
+    - Due to the lack of an RTC in this porject, the clock cannot be 100% accurate see "Setting OFFSET" for more details.